michalpodlecki/spree-flexible-weight-rate/README.md

 The first 100g costs $10, each additional 100g costs $2.

-In this case, an item weighing 300g would cost $14 to ship.
+In this case, an item weighting 300g would cost $14 to ship.